stroiman/obsidian-title-sync/README.md

 from the previous step are no longer valid.
 The plugin will not modify the file if this happens, as it'd probably corrupt the file (an example could be overwriting frontmatter with the new title).

+## TODO (perhaps)

+Currently, I can imagine these two improvements.

+### Make this work on mobile

+Should be simple enough.
+Currently this depends on node's "path" module to get the expected old title from the old file name.
+This could easily be replaced with a regex, but in particular core difference between Windows filesystem and Linux/MacOS needs to be tested here.

+### Use localised case insensitive search.

+Handle localised case insensitivity in title comparison.
+This would require a settings page, so the user can specify the language that they actually write notes in.